TJacka/BBC/README.md

 BBC website hero HTML, CSS & media queries Layout Exercise

-Mockup hero image from BBC website initially using floats, then using flexbox.
+Based on hero image wireframe from BBC website initially using floats, then using flexbox.

 Completed using HTML and CSS.